securityespresso/blog/workshops/web-security-fundamentals-workshop.md

 Attendance to this course also requires:
 * A laptop, running any OS with a minimum of 4 GB RAM
-* Admin rights enabled on the user which is going to be used throughout the hackathon
+* Admin rights enabled on the user which is going to be used throughout the workshop
 * VirtualBox or VMWare Workstation

 ## What will you receive during this course?